XSecurity/XSecurity/checker/BUILD_CLANG_AND_HELP.md

 ######Checkout LLVM:

+- Create your repo root folder, e.g. "XSecurity".
+Later it will be explained later why this is your repo folder.
+- Under it create another folder and should be named "checker"
-- Change directory to where you want the llvm directory placed.
+- Change to this checker folder.
 This will be your [llvm working folder](#llvm_working_folder)
-- We've been using the revision 200605, thus the use of -r option.
+- We''ve been using the revision 200605, thus the use of -r option.

 Accordingly can be done by doing...

+    $ mkdir XSecurity
+    $ cd XSecurity
+    $ mkdir checker
-    $ cd < llvm working folder >
+    $ cd checker
     $ svn co -r 200605 http://llvm.org/svn/llvm-project/llvm/trunk llvm

 ######Checkout Clang: